 - All prospective members have the option to fish with the member who sponsored them for their first tournament.

-- The only monetary winnings a prospective member qualifies for is the daily Big Fish pot.
+- The only monetary winnings a prospective member qualifies for is the optional daily Big Fish pot if the pot fee is paid.

-- Prospective members tournament and meeting points are recorded but points do not become official until after the prospective member is voted in.
+- The prospective members earned tournament and meeting points are recorded but points do not become official until after the prospective member is voted in as an active member.

 - All prospective members must pay club dues.
 (No Refunds)

-- All prospective members will be voted on once the club members have come to a decision of the prospective member.
+- All prospective members will be voted on once the club members have come to a decision on the prospective member.
 There is no set time frame for becoming a member.

 Rules Applying to All Guests (friends and past members who wishes to fish but not join the club)